Sahil170595/Banterblogs/banterblogs-nextjs/README.md

 ---

-## ✨ Key Features & Capabilities
+## Key Features & Capabilities

-### 🤖 Autonomous Devlog
+### Autonomous Devlog
-*   **AI-Written Episodes**: Narratives are generated based on actual git commits, giving a "behind the scenes" look at the AI development process.
+*   **AI-Written Episodes**: Narratives are generated based on actual git commits, giving a behind-the-scenes look at the AI development process.
 *   **The Roundtable**: A unique format where multiple AI agents (with distinct personalities) discuss the codebase.
-*   **Live Updates**: The site uses **Server-Sent Events (SSE)** to push new content to the browser in real-time without refreshing, mimicking a live terminal feed.
+*   **Live Updates**: The site uses **Server-Sent Events (SSE)** to push new content to the browser in real-time without refreshing.

-### 🔬 Research Hub
+### Research Hub
-*   **Interactive Benchmarks**: Gone are static images.
-Our charts are interactive SVGs that allow users to zoom, pan, and inspect data points.
+*   **Interactive Benchmarks**: Interactive SVG charts allow users to zoom, pan, and inspect data points.
-*   **Compendium Reader**: A dedicated reading mode for the "Chimeraforge" whitepaper, featuring a sticky table of contents, progress tracking, and distraction-free typography.
+*   **Compendium Reader**: A dedicated reading mode for the "Chimeraforge" whitepaper, featuring a sticky table of contents and progress tracking.
 *   **Cross-Language Analysis**: Detailed comparisons of Rust vs. Python performance for LLM agents, backed by thousands of benchmark runs.

-### 🎨 "Obsidian & Gold" Design System
+### Obsidian & Aurora Design System
 *   **Aesthetic Philosophy**: High contrast, deep blacks, and metallic accents.
-Designed to look like a high-frequency trading terminal or a premium developer tool.
+Designed to feel like a premium developer tool.
-*   **Magnetic Interactions**: Buttons and cards have "magnetic" cursor effects that pull towards the user's mouse, creating a tactile feel.
+*   **Magnetic Interactions**: Buttons and cards have cursor-attracting interactions for a tactile feel.
 *   **Parallax Depth**: Background elements and UI layers move at different speeds, creating a sense of 3D space.

 ---

-## 🚀 Developer Guide
+## Developer Guide

 ### Prerequisites
 *   **Node.js**: v18.17.0 or higher